thecityny/2025-meet-your-mayor/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `DOCID=XXXXXX npm run download-content` (CUSTOM)
+### `FILENAME=XXXXXX DOCID=XXXXXX npm run download-content` (CUSTOM)

 Runs the `downloadGoogleDocContent` function inside `src/scripts.js`.
-This function uses ArchieML to download content from a Google Doc and save it in a
+This function uses [ArchieML](http://archieml.org/) to download content from a Google Doc and save it in a JavaScript object variable in `[FILENAME]-content.js` in the `src` directory.

-JavaScript object variable in `page-content.js` in the `src` directory.
+This current iteration of the project downloads from two different google docs via the two options: `FILENAME = candidate` and `FILENAME = questions`.
+However, you can edit the `downloadGoogleDocContent` function inside `src/scripts.js` to work with whatever content management system makes sense for your team.
+And usage of this integration is totally optional — feel free to edit the content in `candidate-content.js`, `question-content.js`, and `candidate-list.json` directly.

 NOTE: before running this command, you must globally install the AML Google Doc Server on your computer by running: